pbdsce/Smart-Voting-App/README.md

 ### Blockchain

-The blockchain is established using the geth program.
-Geth is the go-based implementation of Ethereum protocol.
 We create a private p2p network of all voting machines, miners and eci portal.
 We created our own genesis description which would be needed to connect to our network.

 ## Screen Shots: